Stock Analysis on Net

 Adjusted Revenues

-There is a clear upward trend in adjusted revenues from 2020 through 2023, increasing from approximately 31.9 billion US dollars to nearly 98.3 billion US dollars.
-However, in 2024, revenues show a slight decline or stabilization standing at around 98.1 billion US dollars, indicating a plateau after several years of robust growth.
+The adjusted revenues exhibited a consistent upward trajectory from 2020 through 2023, increasing from approximately $31.9 billion to nearly $98.3 billion.
+However, in 2024, there was a slight decline to around $98.1 billion, indicating a plateau or stabilization after several years of substantial growth.

 Economic Profit